Home » Report Suspected Child Sexual Abuse

 First, collect whatever information you have about the child being violated and the suspected abuser.
 Do NOT get involved trying to super-sleuth information.
 Just gather the facts you have and make your report.

-(e.g., online chat, neighbor, teacher, babysitter, etc.)
+(online chat, neighbor, teacher, babysitter, priest, etc.)

 Reporting suspected child sexual abuse can be scary, especially for anyone who has ever had psychological trauma themselves.
 You may wonder how it will affect the parties involved: the accused, the child and yourself.
-But the cost of not reporting is devastating–a child being left to face his or her abuser alone again.
-Plus, any abuser not reported will continue to have access to unlimited children to prey upon.
+But the cost of not reporting is devastating–a child being left to face his or her abuser alone again and an abuser continuing to have access to unlimited children to prey upon.

 Most offenders will steal the innocence of dozens of children before they are reported.
 That’s right, not one… dozens… per abuser!
 So yes, reporting may be uncomfortable; but you may be the only chance this child has for intervention.

 It’s up to you, literally.